 Paid by employers to some employees whose spouse/partner has either given birth or who have adopted a child.
 The employee must have been employed for at least 26 continuous weeks ending with the 15th week before the baby is due or 26 weeks ending with the week when notified that he has been matched with a child for adoption.
 Ordinary Statutory Paternity Pay is paid for a maximum of two consecutive weeks.
+You may also get Paternity leave for two weeks.
 Other rules apply.
 See also Shared Parental Leave and Statutory Shared Pay below.